 We love sharing customer success stories and intranet examples, but we need your help to keep ’em coming!
 If you have a highly effective intranet example that you would like to share with us, please comment below or e-mail firstname.lastname@example.org

 If your business is struggling with internal communications, employee engagement, productivity, or employee retention, have a look at our Corporate Intranet.
 It is an out-of-the-box intranet solution with over 100 features designed to help you better connect, collaborate and create.
-And take our complimentary internal communications assessment now!
-After that, you can also book yourself a 15-minute FREE DEMO call with us and discuss innovative methods to address your business’s internal communications challenges.
+You can book yourself a 15-minute FREE DEMO call with us and discuss innovative methods to address your business’s internal communications challenges.